isotopp/isotopp.github.io/_posts/2020-08-03-mysql-foreign-keys-and-foreign-key-constraints.md

 ## Playing with foreign key constraints

-Using the definitions of `a` and `b` from above, we are now playing with foreign key constrainst a bit:
+Using the definitions of `a` and `b` from above, we are now playing with foreign key constraints a bit:

 {% highlight sql %}
 mysql> insert into a values (10), (20), (30), (40);